python-attrs/attrs/docs/why.rst

 …hand-written classes?
 ----------------------

-While I'm a fan of all things artisanal, writing the same nine methods all over again doesn't qualify for me.
+While we're fans of all things artisanal, writing the same nine methods all over again doesn't qualify for me.
 I usually manage to get some typos inside and there's simply more code that can break and thus has to be tested.

 To bring it into perspective, the equivalent of